traycold/kobo-nightmode/README.md

 Usage
 -----
-There are two ways to contol nightmode:
+There are three ways to contol nightmode:
 + Long-press the LIGHT / HOME button on your device to toggle
 + Write into the `/tmp/invertScreen` fifo-interface
   + Send `y` to set nightmode to ON
   + Send `n` to set nightmode to OFF
   + Send `t` to toggle
++ define action 'toggleNightMode' on a (configurable) level of brightness and set and maintain that brightness level through Kobo UI for a (configurable) number of seconds

 A sample script to toggle is provided in `extra/nightmode.sh`.
 As the Kobo Mini has no physical buttons, the fifo-interface is currently the only way to control nightmode when running and thus,